lokeshbysani/PowerAutomate/README.md

-# PowerAutomate
+# Power Automate Samples

-Repository to store Power Automate snippets and Projects
+This repository contains Workflows that demonstrate different usage patterns for Power Automate.